Last Updated on November 30, 2023

 - Transferring/Mobility – moving oneself from seated to standing, getting in and out of bed, and the ability to walk independently from one location to another

 Any amount of you receive while living will again offset the death benefit.
 This type of rider is available to both Type 1 Diabetics, and Type 2 Diabetics.
 Many companies offer this rider at no cost, to the Diabetes community.

 Critical Illness Rider – The Critical Illness rider allow the owner of the life insurance policy to receive part of the death benefit if diagnosed with a critical illness.
 You simply have your Doctor provide written evidence of your condition, along with a claim form.

 There are several different qualifying events, that allows a person to accelerate the death benefit.
-We are showing the health qualifications, for Nassau Re critical illness rider.
+We are showing the health qualifications for various life insurance providers.

 - Heart attack (myocardial infarction): The death of a portion of the heart muscle resulting from inadequate blood supply.
 Heart attack does not include angina or the chance finding of electrocardiographic (ECG) changes indicative of a previous Heart Attack.
 The diagnosis of heart attack must be based on the presence of all of the following: